feathersjs/docs/api/databases/querying.md

 GET /messages/1?$select[]=text
 ```

-To exclude fields from a result the [remove hook](../hooks-common.md) can be used.

 ## `$in`, `$nin`

 Find all records where the property does (`$in`) or does not (`$nin`) match any of the given values.